flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/index.md

 ---
 title: flyPadOS 3 EFB - Overview
-description: A guide to the flyPadOS 3 EFB used in the Development version of the A32NX.
+description: A guide to the flyPadOS 3 EFB used in the A32NX.
 ---

 <link rel="stylesheet" href="../../../../stylesheets/efb-interactive.css">